How do I know if my fax was completed? (sending and receiving)

 The cover page should include the total number of pages in the fax transmission.
-This information is usually written in by the person sending the fax.
-If you have the same number of pages that are listed on the cover page, then you have all the pages of your fax.
+This information should be written in by the person sending the fax.
+If you have the same number of pages as listed on the cover page, then you have all the pages of your fax.

 The logs on your fax machine should also have the information of the time, the number of pages, and duration of recent fax transmissions.

 - Brother – Confirmation that a FAX I sent was received correctly – Instructions from Brother on how to turn on transmission verification reporting, which prints confirmation pages.

 - JustAnswer Legal – Is a fax confirmation receipt enough to prove that a fax was received? – A Q&A about whether a fax receipt is enough to show that a fax was received.
 Even if the message goes through, there may be other legal hurdles in getting a message through.

 - Lubor on Tech – How come fax isn’t dead? – A blog post by an OpenText VP on why fax is still in use.